Greenhouse gas emissions by Turkey: Cement

 Turkey's construction sector contracted at the end of 2018 and so used less cement.
 Cement producers in the EU have to buy EU carbon credits, and say the CBAM is needed to protect them from unfair competition from Turkish companies as they pay no carbon price.
 The CBAM could be up to 50% on the cement price.
+The proportion of clinker in publicly procured cement is being reduced.

+Other

+The official estimate for 2021 soda ash production was under 1 Mt but the emission factor used in the calculation is confidential.
+Climate Trace estimated 2022 at over 3 Mt, but have very low confidence in the accuracy of their estimate.
+Kazan Soda Elektrik and Eti Soda have published figures for 2019 and 2021 respectively.

 Agriculture and fishing

-Agriculture accounted for 73 Mt of Turkey's total 2020 GHG, including 61% of its methane emissions and 80% of its nitrous oxide emissions.
-These are due primarily to enteric fermentation, agricultural soils, and fertilizer management.
-Cattle emit almost half of the GHG from agriculture. - (Total 73 Mt: 27 Mt enteric fermentation 61% of 9 Mt manure management = 32 Mt).
-Agriculture accounted for 7.3% of total GHG in 2020, about 1% above its share of GDP.
+Agriculture accounted for 72 Mt which was 13% of Turkey's total 2021 GHG, including 61% of its methane emissions and 78% of its nitrous oxide emissions.
+These are due primarily to enteric fermentation, agricultural soils, and fertilizer management.Cattle emit almost half of the GHG from agriculture. - (Total 72 Mt: 27 Mt enteric fermentation 61% of 9 Mt manure management = 32 Mt).

 About three quarters of red meat production in Turkey is beef.
 Turks eat an average of 15 kg of beef per person each year (which is more than the world average), and the country produced 1 million tonnes of beef in 2021.
-There are about 18 million cattle (including 8 million dairy cattle and a few buffalo), 45 million sheep and 11 million goats in the country: livestock are subsidized and some farmers are given "diesel payments".
-US$411 million worth of cattle were imported in 2020.
+Livestock are subsidized.
 VAT on meat and dairy is 1% like other "staple foods".
 Being ruminants sheep, goats and cattle belch methane.
 Fertilizers can emit the GHG nitrous oxide, but estimates of the effects of government policy on the agricultural and waste sectors' emissions are lacking.
-Production of plastic, such as for in agriculture, may release significant GHG in future.
+Turkey is one of the top ten nitrous oxide emitters.
+Production of plastic, such as for agriculture, may release significant GHG in future.
 National GHG inventories do not yet include bottom trawling, as the IPCC has yet to issue accounting guidelines.
+In 2024 the government said that farming subsidies would be "reviewed through the lens of climate change".

 Waste

+Municipalities collect about 1kg of waste per person per day.
+The government says the waste sector contributed 16 Mt (3%) of Turkey's 2022 GHG, with almost half of that from the tenth of waste sent to unmanaged landfills.
+However Climate Trace estimates that it was 20% of total GHG in 2023.
+It is unclear why there is such an enormous difference.

-The waste sector contributed 16 Mt (3%) of Turkey's 2020 GHG, and landfilling is the most common waste-disposal method.
-Climate Trace estimate Odayeri (even though it has a biogas facility) on the European side of Istanbul to be the biggest waste single emitter at 3.8 Mt in 2021.
+Landfilling is the most common waste-disposal method.
+Climate Trace estimate Odayeri (even though it has a biogas facility) on the European side of Istanbul to be the biggest waste single emitter at over 6 Mt in 2023.
 Organic waste sent to landfills emits methane, but the country is working to improve sustainable waste and resource management.
 One third of organic waste is composted, but others argue for incineration.
+Some refrigerants are sent to Turkey from other countries for destruction.